 Colorblind Glasses

 If you are colorblind, Color blind glasses might be the most effective treatment for red green colorblindness.
 Colorblind glasses have a filter that is designed to enhance the colors that are seen by the colorblind person.
-This can improve the ability of a person with red green color blindness to identify colors, which can help them perform everyday tasks more easily.
+This can help a person with red-green color blindness see colors.
+It can help them do everyday tasks more easily.

 Colored Contact Lenses For Red Green Colorblind